 Commercial and industrial development expansion and improvement remains steady.
 Over the past ten (10) years, over two (2) million square feet of Class A office space has been constructed or renovated in the Town's corporate center, the Melville Employment Center (MEC).
 The MEC is home to major corporations including Canon USA, Rubies Corporation, Air Techniques, Henry Schein, Honeywell Corporation, Leviton Corporation and the Capital One Bank Corporate Center.
 A second phase of the Canon project is projected in the near future, providing an additional 200,000 square feet of research and development space and 260 more employees, bringing the total employees to 2,060.
-Hartz Mountain has submitted applications for the Newsday site in Melville, which will be redeveloped into two warehouse buildings with over 900,000 square feet on the 48-acre site.
-Estee Lauder is also proposing to open a multi-million dollar engineering center in the MEC, next door to their current factory and research lab.
-A major hotel chain has also proposed to redevelop a vacant site just south of the LIE into a brand-new, 127-room hotel with an outdoor pool, and that zone change application is currently under review.
+Hartz Mountain has received approvals for the Newsday site in Melville, which will be redeveloped into two warehouse buildings with over 900,000 square feet on the 48-acre site.
+Estee Lauder is also proposing to open a multi-million-dollar engineering center in the MEC, next door to their current factory and research lab.
+The Huntington Quadrangle site has recently leased over 100,000 sq. ft. to a new tenant (Geico).
+A major hotel chain is also redeveloping a vacant site just south of the LIE into a brand-new, 127-room hotel with an outdoor pool, and that site plan application is now nearing approval after receiving a zone change approval in 2021.